mrinal22258/retina_models/README.md

 ## 📁 Dataset

+Dataset used can be downloaded from: https://purl.stanford.edu/rk663dm5577

 - **Source:** `naturalscenes.h5`
 - **Description:** Contains grayscale natural scene patches and corresponding ganglion cell firing rate recordings.
 - **Input Shape:** (1, 50, 50) grayscale image patches.

+More about the dataset can be learnt from the preprocessing.ipynb.

 ---